chen4119/sambal.dev/pages/docs/core/router.md

 pages/blogs/blog1.md -> "/blogs/blog1"
 ```

-File can be in markdown, json or yaml.
+Supported File types are markdown, json, yaml or image files.
 The content of the file is the schema.org main entity of the page.
 For example, pages/blogs/blog.md might have this content

 ```markdown
 ---